 Setting up a record-keeping system

-Learn how and why to accurately track records for your business
+Watch the video to learn how and why to accurately track records for your business.

-In general, you should save all paperwork related to you business, including licensing and regulation documentation.
+You should save all paperwork related to your business, including licensing and regulation documentation.

 Some other records that are helpful to keep, depending on your organization type.
 For larger organizations, you might need a depreciation schedule.
 Nonprofits or corporations with a Board of Directors should keep meeting minutes, documentation, and incorporation paperwork.